kubernetes-sigs/gateway-api/site-src/guides/multiple-ns.md

 Note that attachment constraints on the Gateway are not required, but they are a best-practice if operating a cluster with many different teams and Namespaces.
-In environments where all apps in a cluster have permission to attach to a Gateway then the `listeners[].routes` field does not have to be configured and all Routes can freely use the Gateway.
+In environments where all apps in a cluster have permission to attach to a Gateway then the `listeners[].allowedRoutes` field does not have to be configured and all Routes can freely use the Gateway.